MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdeviceproviders-count-vb.md

-﻿---
+---
-Description: 'The Count property represents the number of objects in the FaxDeviceProviders collection.
-This is the total number of fax device providers associated with the fax server.' ms.assetid: '79a17496-491f-43d3-9d81-24f69364feb2'
+Description: The Count property represents the number of objects in the FaxDeviceProviders collection.
+This is the total number of fax device providers associated with the fax server. ms.assetid: 79a17496-491f-43d3-9d81-24f69364feb2
-title: 'FaxDeviceProviders.Count property'
+title: FaxDeviceProviders.Count property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDeviceProviders.Count property